Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 114 Sydney Observatory

 We are stardust and we are golden.
-The Sydney Observatory is close to the Rocks, Sydney Harbour Bridge and Sydney Theatre Company.
+The Sydney Observatory is close to the Rocks, the Harbour Bridge and Sydney Theatre Company.

 Sydney Observatory includes the 3D Space Theatre